MRU-F2025-COMP3504/3504-term-project-visible/docs/user_guide.md

 1. Browsing Gig Listings (Influencer)

-Influencers can explore postings by local businesses
+- Influencers can explore postings by local businesses

-How to use it:
+- How to use it:

-Open the Visible web application in your browser.
+  - Open the Visible web application in your browser.
-On the home page, scroll through the list of available gigs.
+  - On the home page, scroll through the list of available gigs.
 Each gig "card" shows:

-Business name
+    - Business name

-Description
+    - Description

-Budget
+    - Budget

-Minimum follower requirement
+    - Minimum follower requirement

-Click a gig to view more details (WIP).
+- Click a gig to view more details (WIP).

-Influencers can apply to a gig (WIP).
+- Influencers can apply to a gig (WIP).

 2. Business Gig Posting (Business Users)

-Businesses can create promotional opportunities for influencers.
+- Businesses can create promotional opportunities for influencers.

-How to use it:
+- How to use it:

-Log in as a business user (WIP).
+  - Log in as a business user (WIP).

-Navigate to “Create a Gig” (WIP).
+  - Navigate to “Create a Gig” (WIP).

-Enter details the form such as:
+  - Enter details the form such as:

-Title
+    - Title

-Description
+    - Description

-Budget
+    - Budget

-Required niche or follower count
+    - Required niche or follower count

-Submit the form to publish the gig (WIP).
+  - Submit the form to publish the gig (WIP).

 3. Viewing Applications (Business) — (WIP)

-Businesses will be able to see who has applied to their gigs.
+- Businesses will be able to see who has applied to their gigs.

-Expected functionality:
+- Expected functionality:

-View all incoming influencer applications
+  - View all incoming influencer applications

-Filter applications by some metric
+  - Filter applications by some metric

-Approve or decline applicants
+  - Approve or decline applicants

-This feature is still being implemented.
+- \*\*This feature is still being implemented.

 4. Secure Login & Authorization — (WIP)

-The platform uses JWT-based authentication to keep user sessions secure.
+- The platform uses JWT-based authentication to keep user sessions secure.

-Expected functionality:
+- Expected functionality:

-Users log in with an email and password
+  - Users log in with an email and password

-JWT token verifies their identity
+  - JWT token verifies their identity

 5. Responsive User Interface

-Visible is built using React + Vite, so the interface is built to be fast, smooth, and workable on almsot any browser.
+- Visible is built using React + Vite, so the interface is built to be fast, smooth, and workable on almost any browser.

-Browser requirements: Chrome, Edge, Firefox, or Safari
+- Browser requirements: Chrome, Edge, Firefox, or Safari

 6. Searching & Filtering Gigs — (WIP)

-A search feature will allow influencers to find gigs by:
+- A search feature will allow influencers to find gigs by:

-Category
+  - Category

-Budget
+  - Budget

-Keywords
+  - Keywords

-## Follower requirements
+### Currently Implemented Features

+- [x] User sign-up
+- [x] Sign-in with username and password
+- [x] Create a Business profile
+- [x] Create an Influencer profile
+- [x] Create a Gig Listnig (Business Owner)
+- [x] Apply to a Gig Listing (Influencer)
+- [x] Search for a Gig by keywords, budget, etc.

+### Work-in-Progress (WIP) Features

+- [ ]
+- [ ]

 ## How to Report a Bug